gjdv/simplenlg/README.md

 This port also includes the sources of [LexAccess](https://lexsrv3.nlm.nih.gov/LexSysGroup/Projects/lexAccess/current/web/download.html) and some dependencies from [Lexical Tools](https://lexsrv3.nlm.nih.gov/LexSysGroup/Projects/lvg/current/web/index.html).
 Various versions of [NIH Lexicon](https://lsg3.nlm.nih.gov/LexSysGroup/Projects/lexicon/current/web/index.html) were converted from HSQLdb to SQLITE.
+Please note their [Terms and conditions](https://lsg3.nlm.nih.gov/LexSysGroup/Docs/termsAndConditions.html), which also apply to the C# port of the respective code.

 Known issues